-We are required to have a manager who is appointed, and may be removed, by the Board.
+The company is required to have a manager who is appointed, and may be removed, by the Board.
 Our manager is accountable to the Board and may exercise the following powers:

-- supervise our production, business and administration and implement resolutions of our Board; - organize the implementation of our business and investment plans; - formulate plans for the establishment of our internal management structure; - formulate our basic administration system; - formulate our internal rules; - recommend the appointment and dismissal of deputy managers and the financial controller and appoint or dismiss other administrative officers (other than those required to be appointed or dismissed by our Board); - attend board meetings; and - other powers conferred by our Board or our Articles of Association.
+- take charge of production, business and administration of the company and implement resolutions of the Board; - organize the implementation of our annual business and investment plans; - draft plans for the establishment of the internal management structure; - draft the basic administration system; - formulate the concrete bylaws; - recommend the appointment and dismissal of deputy managers and the financial controller and appoint or dismiss other administrative officers (other than those required to be appointed or dismissed by the Board); and - other powers conferred by the Board or the articles of association.

-The Special Regulations require us to employ other corporate officers, including a financial controller and company secretary.
+The Special Regulations require the company to employ other corporate officers, including a financial controller and company secretary.

-The circumstances under which a person is disqualified from acting as a Director under the PRC Company Law and the Mandatory Provisions also apply to our manager and other senior officers.
+The circumstances under which a person is disqualified from acting as a Director under the PRC Company Law and the Mandatory Provisions also apply to our manager and other management personnel.

-The articles of association of a company shall have binding effect on the shareholders, directors, supervisors, managers and other executives of the company.
-Such persons shall be entitled to exercise their rights, apply for arbitration and issue legal proceedings according to the articles of association of the company.
-The provisions of the Mandatory Provisions regarding the senior management of a company have been incorporated in the Articles of Association (a summary of which is set out in Appendix VII).
+The articles of association of a company shall have binding effect on the company, shareholders, directors, supervisors, managers and other senior management of the company.
+Such persons shall be entitled to make claims regarding our bank according to the articles of association of the company.
+The provisions of the Mandatory Provisions regarding the senior management of a company have been incorporated in the articles of association (a summary of which is set out in Appendix VIII).

-Duties of Directors, Supervisors, Managers and Officers
+Duties of Directors, Supervisors and Senior Management

-Our Directors, Supervisors, manager and officers are required under the PRC Company Law to comply with the relevant laws and regulations, to comply with our Articles of Association, to carry out their duties honestly and to protect our interests.
-The Special Regulations and the Mandatory Provisions provide that our Directors, Supervisors, manager and officers owe a fiduciary duty to us, and require them to perform their duties faithfully, protect our corporate interests and not abuse their positions for personal gain.
-Our Directors,

-Supervisors, manager and officers are also under a duty of confidentiality and are prohibited from divulging certain information unless required by applicable laws or regulations or by our shareholders.
+Our Directors, Supervisors, managers and other senior management are required under the PRC Company Law to comply with the relevant laws and regulations, to comply with our articles of association, and to bear duty of loyalty and duty of care to us.
+The Special Regulations and the Mandatory Provisions provide that our Directors, Supervisors, managers and other senior management owe a fiduciary duty and a due diligence duty to us.
+Our Directors, Supervisors and senior management are also under a duty of confidentiality and are prohibited from divulging certain information unless required by applicable laws or regulations or by our shareholders.

-If a Director, Supervisor, manager or officer contravenes any law, regulation or our Articles of Association in the performance of his duties and such contravention results in a loss to us, the respective individual will be held personally liable to us for such loss.
+If a Director, Supervisor, senior management contravenes any law, regulation or our articles of association in the performance of his duties and such contravention results in a loss to us, the respective individual will be held personally liable to us for such loss.